awsdocs/amazon-connect-admin-guide/doc_source/port-phone-number.md

 # Port Your Current Phone Number<a name="port-phone-number"></a>

 To continue to use your current United States phone number with Amazon Connect, you can submit a support ticket to port the number to Amazon Connect\.
 The Amazon Connect team processes your request and assists you with the number porting process\.
+After a number is ported to Amazon Connect, it automatically appears in the list of available numbers to be assigned to contact flows\.

 Porting phone numbers typically takes between two to four weeks after you submit the required information\.
 The amount of time depends on the complexity of the request and your current carrier\.
 Porting toll\-free numbers, or requests to port a large quantity of numbers at one time, usually take longer than porting local, direct dial numbers\.